CRRC ZEMU02: Entry into service

-On November 12th, 2025, Westbahn started "Panda" DDEMU2's revenue passenger operations with the WB 900 service departed from Vienna West Station to Salzburg Main Station.
+On November 12th, 2025, Westbahn started "Panda" ZEMU02's revenue passenger operations with the WEST 900 service departed from Vienna West Station to Salzburg Main Station.

+Expansion

+On June 19th, 2026, 6 months after its first commercial service, the ZEMU02 expanded its operation into Germany with the WEST/WB 964 and WEST/WB 967 services from Vienna West Station to Munich Central Station and back.
+Regular border-crossing services with the ZEMU02 are planned to start on August 3rd.

 Features

 Frame

-The DDEMU is designed with a light-weight aluminum body shell that incorporate composite materials including high-strength carbon fiber and glass fiber elements.
+The ZEMU02 is designed with a light-weight aluminum body shell that incorporate composite materials including high-strength carbon fiber and glass fiber elements.